West Coast Artist Commission

 Our Local Artists

-In 2019 The Unconformity will offer a $5000 acquisitive commission for one West Coast Artist in 2018.
-The commission will be open to 2D art works including painting, works on paper, prints or photography.
-The commissioned work will have a conceptual connection to the West Coast and be a new and significant work for the artist.
-Applications will be assessed by an independent panel of West Coast people and a Tasmanian visual arts representative.
+Through the support of Arts Tasmania, in 2019 The Unconformity is offering one $5000 acquisitive commission for a West Coast artist or artist collaboration.
+The commission is open to 2D art works including painting, works on paper, prints or photography.
+The commissioned work should have a conceptual connection to the West Coast and be a new and significant work for the artist or artist collaboration.

 In 2018, West Coast Artist Chris Wilson, who specialises in pastels, was awarded the prestigious West Coast Artist Commission after being chosen amongst a highly-competitive field of applicants.